-- Next, add garlic and ginger to the butter and oil, and let it begin to lightly brown.
+- Next, add garlic and ginger to the pan.
+Saute until lightly browned.

-- Once they are soft and slightly translucent, you’ll add the cooked rice and frozen peas.
+- Once softened, add the cooked rice and frozen peas.
 Stir until well combined.

 - Season with salt and pepper.

-- Next, you’ll add the soy sauce and ponzu sauce.
+- Next, add the soy sauce and ponzu sauce.
 Stir well.

-- In a separate bowl, whisk your eggs until they are well beaten.
+- In a separate bowl, whisk your eggs.

 - Push all of the rice to one side of the pan, and gently pour in the whisked eggs.